uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/workshop_march_2022/lab1_basic_model_run.rst

 pixel runs the user wants to ignore the ``vegetation.nc`` map and force the pixel to run as a particular CMT.
 In this case we want to force our pixel to run as CMT 4 simply because we know that the parameters for CMT 4 have been calibrated.
-For more discussion about community types in dvmdostem see `the CMT section <../../model_overview:Community Types (CMTs)>`_.
+For more discussion about community types in dvmdostem see :ref:`the CMT section <model_overview:Community Types (CMTs)>`.

 The ``--log-level`` command line option controls the amount of information that is printed to the console during the model run.
 There are 5 levels to choose from: